newtonproject/NEPs/NEPS/nep-62/index.md

 Currently, there are 69 active NEW DAOs on Newton, which enrich Newton's community building and eco-governance.
 The incentives for NEW DAO will be maintained in 2023.

-To better improve the mobility of NEW and the richness of Newton's ecology, the incentives for Cross-chain Bridges and  Dapps development will be increased.
+To better improve the mobility of NEW and the richness of Newton's ecology, the incentives for Cross-chain Bridges and  Dapps will be increased.

 ## Abstract